Transsexual: 20th century medical understanding

-Benjamin suggested that moderate intensity male to female transsexual people may benefit from estrogen medication as a "substitute for or preliminary to operation."
-Some people have had sex reassignment surgery (SRS) but do not meet the above definition of transsexual.
-Other people do not desire SRS although they meet the other elements of Benjamin's definition of a "true transsexual".
+Although there are records of gender affirming surgery (SRS) going back to the 2nd century, the first modern types of such practice first appeared in the 20th century.
+In this context, Harry Benjamin suggested that moderate intensity male to female transsexual people may benefit from estrogen medication as a "substitute for or preliminary to operation".
+In Benjamin's view, people may have had gender affirming surgery even though they do not meet the definition of transsexual, while others do not desire SRS although they fit his definition of a "true transsexual".
 "Transsexuality" was included for the first time in the DSM-III in 1980 and again in the DSM-III-R in 1987, where it was located under Disorders Usually First Evident in Infancy, Childhood or Adolescence.

 Beyond Benjamin's work, which focused on male-to-female (MTF) transsexual people, there are cases of the female to male transsexual, for whom genital surgery may not be practical.
 Benjamin gave certifying letters to his MTF transsexual patients that stated "Their anatomical sex, that is to say, the body, is male.
 Their psychological sex, that is to say, the mind, is female."
-Starting in 1968 Benjamin abandoned his early terminology and adopted that of "gender identity."
+Starting in 1968 Benjamin abandoned his early terminology and adopted that of "gender identity".